 The gold cross is edged in black, recalling the county’s leather boot and shoe industry, the importance of which is demonstrated by the leather hides appearing on the logo of Northamptonshire County Table Tennis Association, at left below and the Coat of Arms of Kettering Borough Council, at right.

 Northampton Town Football club is also nicknamed “The Cobblers” in honour of this local industry.

 The maroon hue and rose had also featured amongst the other finalists in the competition.

 Following its registration Northamptonshire’s flag has been raised across the county,

-embraced by local civic dignitaries
+and has also been embraced by local civic dignitaries

-and was much in evidence on the inaugural Northamptonshire Day, October 25th 2015.
+The county flag was much in evidence on the inaugural Northamptonshire Day, October 25th 2015.